 Unsteady thermal fluid structure interaction is modelled using two partial differential equations describing a fluid and a structure on different domains.
 The equations are coupled at an interface to model the heat transfer between fluid and structure.
 The standard algorithm to find solutions of the coupled problem is the Dirichlet-Neumann iteration, where the PDEs are solved separately using Dirichlet-, respectively Neumann boundary conditions with data given from the solution of the other problem.
 The convergence rate of the method has been analyzed in any standard book on domain decomposition method, e.g. [18, 20].
-There, the iteration matrix is derived in terms of the spatial discretization matrices and the convergence rate is the spectral radius is unknown.
+There, the iteration matrix is derived in terms of the spatial discretization matrices and the convergence rate is the spectral radius of that.
+However, this does not provide a quantitative answer, since the spectral radius is unknown.